doda2025-team17/operation/helm/chart/README.md

 ## Grafana

+### If not already running because of previous steps:

 First do commands from [Buuld docker images for monitoring and alerting](#build-docker-images-for-monitoring-and-alerting)

-### Deploy the Helm chart from the operation repo root:

 ```bash
 helm dependency build helm/chart